mmiranda222/.statsuite/content/contributing/report an issue.md

 ### Project Management worflow
 1. Review<br>
-A member of the PM Team reviews the content of the opened issue and make sure it meets the minimal and expected quality criteria.
+A member of the PM Team reviews the content of the opened issue and makes sure it meets the minimal and expected quality criteria.
 If some parts are not clear, the PM Team member contacts (through comments) the person who has reported the issue in order to clarify it.<br>
+A bug's type must be clear enough to identify and reproduce it.<br>
+A feature's type must have a clear detail of the functional (or technical) requirements.<br>
 **DoD**: the issue is created and quality checked.<br>

 2. Implement<br>
-_skipped_
+For a bug: _skipped_<br>
+For a feature: a member of the PM Team defines and describes the functional specifications out of the requirements.<br>
+**DoD**: the issue is quality checked and functional specifications for a feature are described.<br>

 3. Peer-review<br>
 _skipped_

 4. Quality Assurance<br>
 The PM Team reviews the issue and sets a priority indication.<br>
-**DoD**: the issue meets the PM quality criteria, is prioritised and ready for Design (if relevant) or Implementation.<br>
+**DoD**: the issue meets the PM quality criteria, is prioritised and ready for Graphical Design (if relevant) or Implementation.<br>

 5. Release<br>
 _skipped_